-Church Workers' Pension Fund Report on actuarial valuation as at 31 December 2016
+Church Workers' Pension Fund Report on actuarial valuation as at 31 December 2019

-As instructed, we have carried out an actuarial valuation of the Church Workers' Pension Fund ("the Fund") as at 31 December 2016.
+As instructed, we have carried out an actuarial valuation of the Church Workers' Pension Fund ("the Fund") as at 31 December 2019.
 I now present my report which is addressed to the Church of England Pensions Board ("the Board"), as Trustee of the Fund.

 This report, required by the Pensions Act 2004, consolidates the results and outcomes from the valuation of the three sections of the Fund: Pension Builder Classic ("PB Classic"), Pension Builder 2014 ("PB 14") and the Defined Benefits Section ("DBS").
-It also summarises some of the key risks faced by the Fund, as shown in appendix 1.
+It also summarises some of the key risks faced by the Fund, as shown in Appendix 1.
 Fund members will receive a summary funding statement relating to the valuation in due course.

 The Board is responsible for the choice of assumptions for the valuation, and for then setting an appropriate level of future contributions, both in consultation with the sponsoring employers of the Fund ("the Employers").
-The main results of the three sections are summarised in table 1, with further detail (including details of the agreed contributions) in the following sections, appendices and attached key documents.
+The main results for the three sections are summarised in Table 1, with further detail (including details of the agreed contributions) in the following sections, appendices and attached key documents.

-Table 1: Main valuation results at 31 December 2016
+Table 1: Main valuation results at 31 December 2019

 Surplus/(Deficit)

 £m £m

 DBS

-Assets 378.7
+Assets (on technical provisions 426.6

+basis)

-Technical provisions 404.9 (26.2)
+Technical provisions 437.8 (11.3)

-Buyout estimate 548.8 (170.1)
+Assets (on buy-out basis) 426.4

+Buy-out estimate 565.8 (139.4)

 PB Classic

-Assets 118.4
+Assets 147.8

-Technical provisions 132.6 (14.2)
+Technical provisions 152.6 (4.8)

-Security basis 133.7 (15.3)
+Security basis 157.1 (9.3)

-Buyout estimate 149.8 (31.4)
+Buy-out estimate 180.1 (32.3)

 PB 14

-Assets 9.1
+Assets 26.3

-Technical provisions 7.3 1.8
+Technical provisions 20.8 5.5

-Security basis 6.6 2.5
+Security basis 20.1 6.2

-Buyout estimate 8.5 0.6
+Buy-out estimate 23.8 2.5